 But what about SELF confidence?

-To me, self confidence is your belief in your ability to achieve success.
-So if you believe how much money you accumulate is success, then your confidence might be affected by your checking account.
-This is not healthy needless to say but many people feel lack of confidence because of their inability to accumulate wealth.
-Same applies to other attributes of the human experience, like physical appearance, intelligence, social acceptance, and much more.
+To me, self-confidence is your belief in your ability to achieve success.
+So if you believe how much money you accumulate is a success, then your confidence might be affected by your checking account.
+This is not healthy needless to say but many people feel a lack of confidence because of their inability to accumulate wealth.
+The same applies to other attributes of the human experience, like physical appearance, intelligence, social acceptance, and much more.
 But the measure of success varies from one person to the other.

 1) Think of three things you are grateful for.

 2) Identify three worthy things that you do really well.

 3) Remember times from the past when you handled things skillfully and with confidence.